hamoudi8080/GMD/Post 2.md

 ### Concept Statement

-*Ninja Assassin* is an action-packed game where players take on the role of a ninja navigating through a park, encountering AI enemies along the way.
+*Ninja Assassin* is an action-packed game where players take on the role of a ninja navigating through a park or city, encountering AI enemies along the way.
 The objective is to engage in combat with these enemies, earning points for each successful kill.

 ### Project Scope